National Register of Electors - Updates: November 2023 Annual Lists of Electors

 According to Statistics Canada, some 12 percent of elector information typically changes every year.
 These changes involve moves (9 percent), new 18-year-olds (1 percent), new citizens (1 percent) and deaths (1 percent).
 To reflect these demographic changes, Elections Canada regularly updates the Register using federal, provincial, territorial and some municipal administrative data sources.
 It may also be updated using electoral lists from other jurisdictions.
 Revisions made to lists of electors during federal elections are another important source of updates to the Register.
-Since the September 2021 general election, the Register has been updated using the following sources and data:
+Since November 15, 2022, the Register has been updated using the following sources and data:

 - Canada Revenue Agency (CRA).
 This source provides the name, address and date of birth of tax filers who indicated that they are at least 18 years old and a Canadian citizen and who consented to their information being provided to Elections Canada.
-Generally, around 82 percent of tax filers gave their consent on their T1 tax returns.
+In 2023, 79 percent of tax filers gave their consent on their T1 tax returns.

 - Immigration, Refugees and Citizenship Canada (IRCC).
 This source provides the name, address, date of birth, gender and date of citizenship conferral of new Canadians who consented to their information being provided to Elections Canada once their citizenship was granted.
-Generally, 97 percent of new citizens give this consent.
+In 2023, 95 percent of new citizens gave this consent.
 In addition, Elections Canada receives periodic information from IRCC regarding permanent residents and foreign nationals, which Elections Canada cross-checks against the information in the Register.

 - The Register of Future Electors (ROFE).
 Established on April 1, 2019, this register contains information (name, date of birth, gender, address, and unique identifier) about young Canadian citizens who are between 14 and 17 years of age and who consented to register with Elections Canada.
 When they turn 18, they are added to the National Register of Electors to update the lists of electors for federal elections and referendums.
 To date, the main ROFE source is the CRA.
-Since its inception, 325,191 future electors have been added to the National Register of Electors when they reached 18 years old.
+Since November 15, 2022, 77,231 future electors have been added to the National Register of Electors when they reached 18 years old.

 - Department of National Defence.
 This source provides the name, gender, date of birth, service number and address of Canadian Armed Forces electors to update the Register.